-Polls show the main opposition Democratic Party of Japan (DPJ), which has vowed to put more money in the hands of households, looks poised for a huge win over the ruling Liberal Democratic Party (LDP) in Sunday's election.
+The main opposition Democratic Party of Japan (DPJ), which has vowed to pay more heed to consumers than firms and break bureaucrats' grip on policy, leads the ruling Liberal Democratic Party (LDP) in voter opinion polls ahead of an August 30 election.

 Following are key pledges by both parties.

 DPJ - Increase disposable household income to spur consumption via steps such as child allowances.
 Achieve stable growth by transforming the economy to one led by domestic demand.
-Lower the corporate tax rate for small and mid-sized firms to 11 percent from 18 percent now.
-Establish a nationwide minimum wage of 800 yen ($8.56) per hour and aim to raise it to 1,000 yen.
+Bring down the corporate tax rate for small and mid-sized firms to 11 percent from 18 percent now.
+Establish a nationwide minimum wage of 800 yen per hour and aim to raise it to 1,000 yen.

 CHILD CARE, BOOST HOUSEHOLD INCOME